WSG Tasting Diploma

 Expert Instruction

 Learn from the very best.
-Your instructors include Masters of Wine, leading sommeliers, wine buyers, sensory scientists and wine writers—each bringing deep knowledge and real-world perspective to every topical session.
+Your instructors include Masters of Wine, leading sommeliers, wine buyers, sensory scientists and wine writers—each bringing deep knowledge and real-world perspective to every session.

 Connect in real life with your educators and fellow classmates during an immersive 4-day event designed to put theory into practice.
 Participate in expert-led tastings, sensory workshops, and breakout sessions that sharpen your skills and deepen your understanding.